Julmarcas/web_crawler_monzo_interview/README.md

 ## Requirements

-- Python ^3.12
+- Python 3.12
-- Poetry 1.7.1 - tool for dependency management and packaging
+- [Poetry](https://python-poetry.org/docs/) 1.7.1 - tool for dependency management and packaging

 ## Getting Started

 1. Meet the [requirements](#requirements)
 2. Install the dependencies using Poetry: `poetry install`
+3. Follow [Usage](#usage) to execute the project.

 ## Usage